capprogram/2021bootcamp/explorejupyternotebooks/README.md

   `wget https://raw.githubusercontent.com/capprogram/2021bootcamp/master/explorejupyternotebooks/ExploreRESOLVEandECO.ipynb -P /home/jovyan/demo`

   `wget https://raw.githubusercontent.com/capprogram/2021bootcamp/master/explorejupyternotebooks/ECO_dr1_subset.csv -P /home/jovyan/demo`

+ * Additionally, type this into the terminal to get the astroML package: `pip install astroML`
  * if necessary, click the refresh page (curled arrow) at the top of the webpage
  * launch the jupyter notebook by double clicking on it
  * you can run or re-run individual cells in the notebook by clicking on them and typing Ctrl-Enter